 5. Get to your destination as early as possible

 Nothing stinks worse for arriving late in the day, or after dark and trying to set up camp.
 As a beginner, this is a horrible way to start out, especially if you aren’t comfortable with your rig just yet.
 Trust us, go early and do things the right way.

 We are kind of nutty here at Outdoorsy when it comes to making sure our awnings are rolled up properly and secured.
 If you’ve ever witnessed an awning coming unfurled from a travel trailer while on the interstate, you’ll understand why it’s important to obsess over this.
 Check those awning locks and think about adding additional aftermarket locks as well.
 Take ‘ol Ben Franklin’s words “an ounce of prevention is worth a pound of cure” to heart here.

 7. Check the date code on your tires

-Even if you are renting you need to make sure to check those tire codes to see how old they are.
-If the RV hasn’t been used frequently, the tires may look great, but could be super old.
+Even if you are renting you need to make sure to check those tire codes to see how new they are.
+If the RV hasn’t been used frequently, the tires may look great, but could be super new.
 Tire rubber breaks down over time, and even if the tread looks fine it’s recommended that they be replaced every five to seven years.
 Allstays has a great post on how to check the date code on your tires.

 8. Put together a good tool kit